BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 ***Passport Instructions:***

 1. [  ] Check your Passport PIN.
-   1. Use the PIN to log into your Passport; if you realize it has changed, record the new PIN.
+   1. Use the PIN to log into your Passport.
 1. [  ] Backup your Passport[^47].
    1. Choose Settings > Backup > Create Backup
    2. Insert the MicroSD from the Primary Storage into your Passport